tstorch/aiman/_setup/generate_framework_prompt.md

 7) Skills/Tools/MCP:
    - Register one skill and one tool with schemas; optionally map a capability
    - Validate schemas; generate an injection payload and render a task prompt including it
+8) Continuous self-improvement:
+   - Run a repository-wide audit/reflection; verify drift detection and health checks
+   - Produce a meta-reflection report and at least one improvement backlog entry
-8) Document the dry run outcomes succinctly in the overview doc
+9) Document the dry run outcomes succinctly in the overview doc

 Record pass/fail and key notes for each step.
 Blockers should create clarification tasks rather than proceeding with assumptions.